Welcome to SIM SPRING 2021

 In the SIM Major Studio course:

-- W – Mid Semester Warnings are issued if a student has not presented or produced by mid-semester, consistently arrives late or leaves early, and/or does not participate in critiques.
+W – Mid Semester Warnings are issued if a student has not presented any work in any form, is consistently absent, arrives late or leaves early, and/or does not participate in critiques.

-A student who earns a no credit in a major requirement or two no credits in major electives over two semesters is placed on probation.
-A student on probation who earns a no credit in a major requirement is subject to dismissal from the department.
+A student who earns a grade of No Credit in a major requirement or two grades of No Credits in major electives over two semesters is placed on probation.
+A student on probation who earns a grade of No Credit in a major requirement is subject to dismissal from the department.

 Students have a responsibility to attend all scheduled class meetings.